pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     mysql -h <tidb-nlb-dnsname> -P 4000 -u root
     ```

     `<tidb-nlb-dnsname>` is the LoadBalancer IP of the TiDB service.
-You can view the IP in the `EXTERNAL-IP` field by executing `kubectl get svc basic-tidb -n tidb-cluster`.
+You can view the IP in the `EXTERNAL-IP` field of the `kubectl get svc basic-tidb -n tidb-cluster` execution result.

     For example: